mmbman/Katagiri/1984-02-18-Blue-Cliff-Record-Case-55-Talk-1.md

 **Same person:** You mean like adults analyze it?

 **Katagiri Roshi:** Analyze, yes.
-So I say, “hey let’s see Prajnaparamita Sutra, this way” and then everyone looks this way *[laughter]* – rushing into.
+So I say, “hey let’s see Prajñāpāramitā Sutra, this way” and then everyone looks this way *[laughter]* – rushing into.
 And then, “Oh, no, no, no.. look *that* way.” *[Laughter.]* Zero.
 But a kid exactly looks like this.
 Don’t you think so?
 Just like the trees, birds.
 That’s why we say kids are beautiful, you know?